 Adding contrasting textures to your home is a great way to create a hygge-inspired space.
-Soft textures, such as a fuzzy throw blanket, wool rugs, and silky curtains add a sense of comfort and coziness to your home.
+Soft textures, such as fuzzy throw blankets, wool rugs, and silky curtains, add a sense of comfort and coziness to your home.
 Hard textures, such as wood with rough bark edges and metal candle holders, can add visual interest and create a more eclectic look.

 Use soft lighting